-270 million killed by Muslims.
+270 million dead by Muslims

-Islam began with killing of unbelievers right from the start.
+Whereas Islam began with killing of unbelievers right from the start.

 For the first century of its existence, Islam was absolutely soaked in blood.
 The killing only slowed down as the Islamic empire finally ran into boundaries in the 8th century, after about a century of expansionist, imperialist, unprovoked Islamic aggression.
 Even after the initial expansion slowed, the killings did not end.